 In its report, the Vision Council also states that Americans are experiencing the following symptoms of digital eye strain (DES):

 How to alleviate digital eye strain in the workplace

 Experts recommend that a comprehensive eye exam should be performed at least every two years.
-Furthermore, employers can create better working conditions for their staff by investing in larger monitors and by ensuring appropriate lighting conditions.
+Furthermore, employers can create better working conditions for their staff by investing in larger monitors and by ensuring appropriate lighting conditions (for worst case scenarios employers should also have insurance in place to protect staff and themselves).
 The following changes have also proven to relieve DES:

 - Good lighting, by reducing overhead lightning

 - Protection from blue light, by activating blue light filters on PCs